-In exceptional cases, seafarers in watchkeeping duties may be required to work beyond fourteen (14) hours: Provided, that the rest period is not less than seventy (70) hours in any seven-day period; Provided, further, that such watchkeeping duties shall not be allowed for more than two (2) consecutive weeks; Provided, finally, that the intervals between the two (2) periods shall not be less than twice the duration of the exception.
+In exceptional cases, seafarers in watchkeeping duties may be required to work beyond fourteen (14) hours: Provided, that the rest period is not less than seventy (70) hours in any seven-day period; Provided, further, that such watchkeeping duties shall not be allowed for more than two (2) consecutive weeks; Provided, finally that the intervals between the two (2) periods shall not be less than twice the duration of the exception.
 Seafarers shall be granted reasonable periods of shore leaves while the vessel is docked for the benefit of their health and well-being, subject to proportionate and specifically adopted rules, regulations, and measures of the Port State.

-- Sec.
-27. Paid Annual Leave.
-Unless a higher annual leave is already provided in the employment contract, or under a CBA, or by the shipowner as company practice or policy, the seafarers shall be paid an annual leave, to be calculated on the basis of a minimum of 4.5 calendar days per month of employment, without prejudice to any future increases as may be prescribed by laws, rules, or regulations; provided, that the following shall not be counted as part of the annual paid leave: - Public and customary holidays of the Philippines, whether or not they fall during the paid annual leave; - 9 (b) Periods of incapacity for work (i) resulting from illness or injury; (ii) due to 10 maternity or paternity leave in accordance with law; - 11 (c) Temporary shore leave granted to a seafarer while employed; or - (d) Compensatory leave of any kind.
+Sec.
+27. Paid Annual Leave. - Unless a higher annual leave is already provide in the employment contract, or under a CBA, or by the shipowner as company practice or policy, the seafarers shall be paid an annual leave, to be calculated on the basis of a minimum of 4.5 calendar days per month of employment, without prejudice to any future increases as may be prescribed by laws, rules, or regulations; provided, that the following shall not be counted as part of the annual paid leave:

+- a) Public and customary holidays of the Philippines, whether or not they fail during the paid annual leave; - b) Periods of incapacity for work (i) resulting from illness or injury; (ii) due to maternity or paternity leave in accordance with law; - c) Temporary shore leave granted to a seafarer while employed; or - d) Compensatory leave of any kind.

-- Sec.
-28. Wages.
-Without prejudice to higher rates provided under the Standard Employment Contract, or under a CBA, or by the shipowner as company practice or policy, the minimum wage applicable to seafarers on board ocean-going ships of Philippine or foreign registry shall be as provided in the Standard Employment Contract, which in no case be lower than the prevailing industry standard on ocean-going seafaring wage rates for officers and other members of the ship's crew, and regularly paid in full at least once a month. - Sec.
-29. Remittance of Wages.
-Shipowners shall provide the appropriate facilities and assistance to the seafarer to enable the seafarer to remit his/her wages to his/her designated allotee/s in the Philippines through any authorized Philippine bank or financial intermediary; Provided, that such allotment shall not be less than eighty percent (80%) of the seafarer's monthly basic salary. - Sec.
-30. Limitations on Wage Deductions.
-A deduction from the seafarer's wages shall not be made without his/her written consent unless the deduction is provided for in the contract of employment and/or is authorized by law.
+Sec.
+28. Wages. - Without prejudice to higher rates provided under the Standard Employment Contract, or under a CBA, or by the shipowner as company practice or policy, the minimum wage applicable to seafarers on board ocean-going ships of Philippine or foreign registry shall be as provided in the Standard Employment Contract, which in no case be lower than the prevailing industry standard on ocean-going seafaring wage rates